 We acknowledge some specific funding that resulted in the (un)published data included in TreeCo: São Paulo Research Foundation (FAPESP), grants 1999/08515-0, 1999/09635-0 and 2004/04820-3.
 Santa Catarina Research Foundation (FAPESC), grant 2017TR1922.
 Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), grant 312075/2013-8 and 484747/2011-8.
 US Department of Energy grant DE-FC26-01NT411151 (US Department of Energy).

-If you think there is a major funding that should be added to this list, please e-mail the funding agency and grant number to firstname.lastname@example.org.
+If you think there is any major funding that should be added to this list, please e-mail the funding agency and grant number to firstname.lastname@example.org.